-The 2014 certification application period will open on November 1st, 2013
+The 2014 certification application period is open

 If you have questions about professional certification or the application process after reviewing these materials, please contact Membership Manager, Tanya Pendleton, at firstname.lastname@example.org or 202-833-8773 ext.
 216 for assistance.